Ronnie Attard: Professional

 Following the completion of his junior season with Western Michigan, Attard concluded his collegiate career in agreeing to immediately join the Philadelphia Flyers for the remainder of the 2021–21 season on a two-year, entry-level contract on March 29, 2022.
 Four days later, Attard made his NHL debut in the Flyers' 6–3 loss to the Toronto Maple Leafs.
 He was subbed in for Keith Yandle, whose iron man streak ended after a record 989 games.
 On April 5, Attard recorded his first NHL point, assisting on a goal by James van Riemsdyk in the Flyers' 4–2 loss to the Columbus Blue Jackets.

 As restricted free agent following the conclusion of his entry-level contract, Attard was re-signed to a two-year, two-way $1.7 million contract extension on July 5, 2023.

 During his final year under contract in the 2024–25 season, on November 4, 2024, Attard was traded by the Flyers to the Edmonton Oilers in exchange for Ben Gleason.
 Continuing in the AHL, Attard was assigned to join affiliate, the Bakersfield Condors, for the remainder of the season.
 In 59 games with Bakersfield, he recorded 7 goals and 17 points, finishing third in offensive categories among team defensemen.

 As a free agent from the Oilers, Attard was signed to a one-year, two-way contract with the Colorado Avalanche on July 1, 2025.

+On July 13, 2026, Attard signed a one-year, two-way contract with the Detroit Red Wings.